Notizen aus der Provinz

-Notizen aus der Provinz (German for "news from the province") was a political cabaret program hosted by Dieter Hildebrandt and broadcast by ZDF from 1973 to 1979.
+Notizen aus der Provinz (German for "News From the Province") is a political cabaret program that was hosted by Dieter Hildebrandt and broadcast by ZDF from 1973 to 1979.
 After its cancellation, it would be the last such program on the channel until Neues aus der Anstalt premiered in January 2007.

 About the show

 History

-Notizen aus der Provinz was the second attempt to establish a political cabaret show in German television after the Norddeutscher Rundfunk (NDR) had tried out a similar concept, Hallo Nachbarn! (based on the BBC show That Was The Week That Was), in 1963.
+Notizen aus der Provinz was the second attempt to establish a political cabaret show in German television after the Norddeutscher Rundfunk (NDR) had tried out a similar concept, Hallo Nachbarn! (based on the BBC show That Was the Week That Was), in 1963.
 Hildebrandt had previously worked on Rückblende for the NDR in which he featured in the persona of a politics-analysing roofer.

 Conception

 The program was created as a satirical news magazine and as such did not feature an intricate studio decoration.
-Instead, Hildebrandt — feigning provincial innocence — would sit on a desk and comment on recent events from a satirical perspective, combined with 3-5 minute long clips about the subjects.
+Instead, Hildebrandt — feigning provincial innocence — would sit on a desk and comment on recent events from a satirical perspective, combined with 3 to 5 minute long clips about the subjects.